LidkeLab/matlab-instrument-control/@MIC_BiochemValve/Readme.md

 ## Installation Requirements
 - MATLAB R2014b or later
 - MATLAB Support Package for Arduino Hardware:
+##NOTE
-NOTE: You may need to setup the Arduino you are using specifically even if this package was installed previously.
+You may need to setup the Arduino you are using specifically even if this package was installed previously.
 Matlab needs to upload software onto the Arduino before creation of an instance of this class.